zainab-ali/reasoning-with-async-rust/docs/markdown.md

 ???

 You can think each language as each having their own unique terrain that shapes it; it's own constraints and features.
-Some of them have runtimes, garbage collection, and pay a price for that.
+ - Runtimes
+ - Garbage collection
+ - Type system

 Each language has its own ideas on how to tackle concurrency, and the wonderful thing about ideas is that they migrate.
 In forming async Rust, ideas migrated from many different places.